Pediatric Neurological Conditions we Treat

 Glioma is a form of cancer that develops from glial cells of the brain - those cells which support and nourish the neurons.

-Astrocytes are star-shaped cells that are part of a glial network of supportive and nourishing tissue within the brain.
-One rare form of malignant tumor that grows and infiltrates aggressively from these cells and which spreads over the top and throughout the brain is known as gliomatosis cerebri.
+A rare form of malignant tumor that grows and infiltrates astrocyte cells and which spreads over the top and throughout the brain.

 When the body’s own immune system mistakenly attacks the nerves of the body, usually following a gastrointestinal or respiratory tract infection, the group of diseases that result is known as Guillain-Barre syndrome.